A SELF-TAUGHT ARTIST.

 Middle Eastern roots and learn the Hebrew language - the native tongue of her father.

-In Tel Aviv, she began performing on rooftops and in underground, cockroach-infested DIY venues with her 60/70s cover band.
-She began writing and testing out her original material and introducing them to the cover band.
+In Tel Aviv, she began performing on rooftops and in underground, cockroach-infested DIY venues with her 60-70s cover band.
+She began writing and testing out her original material.

 In 2014, on a failed trip to India, she found Providence and quickly became enchanted with the music and arts scene.
-The Providence locals welcomed her with open arms, and she began shaping her sound, writing folk-inspired songs, while incorporating her soul and jazz influences and singing in Hebrew.
+The Providence locals welcomed her with open arms, and she began shaping her sound, writing folk-inspired songs, while incorporating her soul and jazz influences, occasionally singing in Hebrew.

 These days, Natále is in the process of self-distributing the documentary she directed/co-produced while writing new music and performing live around New England.